A simple guide for couples planning an intimate ceremony

 A Small Ceremony, A Big Memory

-And sometimes, all it takes is a ceremony, a walk through the city, and a few photographs to remember it forever.
+Sometimes a ceremony, a walk through the city, and a handful of photographs is all you need to remember a day forever.